bhubie/talks/making-impossible-states-impossible/slides/slides.md

 ---

 # Requirements
+## Test License Plate Recognition Feature
+1. Receive "live" image bytes streamed from a camera
+   - If error connecting to camera - display error message.
+1. "Test License Plate Recognition" button on screen that when clicked will:

-1. Send an image to a service
+   - Send current image bytes to a service
         - The service will:
             - See if there is a license plate in the image
             - Send back information about the license plate, including the a composite image of the plate
-1. Display the returned license plate info on the screen
+1. Display the returned license plate info on the screen in a "Test Results" section
+1. If no plate is found, display a message saying "No plate found"
 1. Display an error message on the screen if an error is returned
-1. Retry logic if any errors returned from the service
+1. User should be able to retry this test if an error is returned by clicking the "Test License Plate Recognition" button again

 <!--
 - Okay - so we get our user story for a new feature and look over the requirements.